Plot to compare estimates from original and follow-up studies

 replicate.plot.Rd

-Generates a basic plot using ggplot2 to visualize the estimates from and original and follow-up studies.
+Generates a basic plot using ggplot2 to visualize the estimates from the original and follow-up studies.

 replicate.plot(